Matt-ya-Nata/SQL-Student-Grade-Analysis/README.md

 - Stored procedure for inserting records
 - Logic to retrieve the Nth highest grade
 - Sample data and queries
-- Useful for learning SQL concepts and interview prep
+- Useful for learning SQL concepts

 ---